 The first section explains how to save or open documents in a different file format: Simply choose the ribbon command File | Save as or File | Open and select the desired format from the dropdown list of file types.

 Notes on the text format

-When you open or save plain text files, a dialog box providing additional options appears.
+When you open or save text files, a dialog box appears with additional options.
 This section contains information on these options.

 Notes on the Excel format